Develop your Talents

 Our Instrumental Program at the Degerloch Campus is designed to compliment our music curriculum.
 We have numerous well-qualified and multi-lingual teachers who visit the school daily.
 Lessons take place after school on campus.
 Currently we offer lessons in: voice, piano, violin, cello, double bass, flute, guitar, trombone, trumpet and drum kit.
 Students also participate in our Orchestra, the Jazz Band and the Big Band.

-To read about tuition fees for the private instrumental lessons and to find the tuition contract, please click here.
+To see the full list of what is on offer, to read about tuition fees for the private instrumental lessons and to find the tuition contract, please click here.

 An extra-curricular Music Program (band and choir) is also offered on the Sindelfingen Campus, together with an annual program of instrumental lessons.